jakobpederson/books/the_pragmatic_programmer.md

 * module-level is easeir than integration testing
 * difficulty of testing can indicate a lack of orthogonality
 * bug fix: change one module or multiple? -> does fix cause other problems?

+## Documentation
+* orthogonality in documentation
+* true orthogonal documentation can change apperance drastically and not effect content

+## Living with Orthogonality
+* closely related to DRY

+## Reversibility
+> There are no final decisions

+## Flexible Architecture
+* flexibility in architecture, deployment, and vendor integration
+* keep decisions "soft"

+## Tracer Bullets
+* immediate feedback
+* quick, visible, repeatable
+*